hiwenny/history-compare/README.md

 ### `AUTH_TOKEN=${YOUR_AUTH_TOKEN} yarn uat`
 Runs app in UAT mode, where it's fully integrated with test APIs.

-To run this you need to pass in your Authorization token.
+To run this you need to pass in your Authorization token, which is a shortcut to bypass the whole OAuth proper authentication.
+You can get the token through CoreLogic's Developer Swagger portal in any of their API demo.

 ### `yarn test`